connectrpc/connectrpc.com/docs/go/streaming.md

 less-sophisticated clients.
 You can minimize these downsides by keeping streams short-lived.

+Also, if your [http.Server](https://pkg.go.dev/net/http#Server) has the `ReadTimeout` or `WriteTimeout` field configured, it applies to the entire operation duration, even for streaming calls.
+See the [FAQ](../faq.md#stream-error) for more information.

 All that said, `connect-go` fully supports all three types of streaming.
 All streaming subtypes work with the gRPC, gRPC-Web, and Connect protocols.